msa-iqbal/hands-on-markdown/README.md

 ### Multiline Code Block (Fenced Code Block)

 Use three backticks ( ``\` ) before and after your code.
-You can also specify a language for syntax highlighting (like javascript, rust, markdown, mermaid, plaintext, etc.).
+You can also specify a language for syntax highlighting (like as javascript, rust, markdown, mermaid, plaintext, etc.).

 ````
 ``` <preferred_language>